rogervinas/spring-boot-ai/README.md

 **MCP Tools**
 * **WeatherTool** - a local MCP tool that queries a **WeatherService** for the weather in a given city on a given date
-* **ClockTool** - a local MCP tool that uses the system Clock to return the current date
+* **ClockTool** - a local MCP tool that returns the system date, letting us control the date the AI agent uses to avoid unpredictability
 * **BookingTool** - a remote MCP tool that connects to the Booking MCP Server to reserve accommodations

 **Chat**